stat545ubc-2021/mda-maira1220/Minidata-3_files/Minidata-3.md

     ## #   on_street_block <dbl>, on_street <chr>, neighbourhood_name <chr>,
     ## #   street_side_name <chr>, height_range_id <dbl>, diameter <dbl>, curb <chr>,
     ## #   date_planted <date>, longitude <dbl>, latitude <dbl>

+From this dataset, I filtered the information I’m interested in: the neighborhood `Strathcona` and all the trees from the genus `Acer`.
+I created a new dataset called `STRATHCONA_trees.`

 ``` r
 (STRATHCONA_trees<-vancouver_trees %>%